grafana/integration-sample-apps/sample-apps/mongodb/README.md

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
 This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of MongoDB 8.0 using the Percona mongodb_exporter embedded within Alloy.

+A built-in load generator seeds a user collection and runs a continuous insert/update/delete/query workload so the dashboards have live data for the operation, latency, oplog, document and (in the sharded topology) data-distribution panels.

 ## Prerequisites

 Before you begin, ensure you have the following installed: